-I had a canvas stored in Dylan’s closet that I bought several years ago.
+I had a canvas stored in my son’s closet that I bought several years ago.
 I had big plans that never materialized until a few weeks ago when a new idea came to mind and I created canvas quote art for his room using a quote from Dr. Seuss:

 It was so simple to do.
 Here’s how to create your own …

 - Assorted letter stickers – mine were by American Crafts & Making Memories

 - Paints – white for letters and spray paint for main color